uxjp/ready_envs/java/README.md

-# Go Env
+# Java Env
-Creates an image to be able to edit files with nvim and make contributions to your GitHub, and has Golang ready for development.
+Creates an image to be able to edit files with nvim and make contributions to your GitHub, and has JDK ready for development.

 ![dev.sh exec output](images/dev-sh.png)